Thank you for your interest in our school. We look forward to learning about you.

-To apply for open faculty positions, send your letter of interest, resume and references to Wynter Youssef at 3349 E. Presidio Rd., Tucson, AZ 85716 or email it to email@example.com.
+To apply for open faculty positions send your letter of interest, resume and references to Wynter Youssef at 3605 East River Road, Tucson, AZ 85718 or email it to email@example.com.

 Learn more about our school and the Tucson community below.

-The Early Childhood Program is seeking applicants to fill the on-call positions of substitute teachers in the Nursery & Kindergarten classrooms.
+Tucson Waldorf School is seeking applicants to fill the on-call positions of substitute teachers for all programs and classrooms.
 The successful applicant will be available on call as well as in advance for planned faculty absences.

 To apply for substitute position(s), send your letter of interest and resume to Wynter Youssef at firstname.lastname@example.org.
 Positions are open immediately and will remain listed here until filled.

 About TWS and Tucson: